Skip to main content

 },

-Query is a simple detector.
-Just add the 'lookupQuerystring' parameter to your query string. 'lookupQuerystring' by default is lng, but you can change it as you want inside config file
+The query is a simple detector.
+Just add the 'lookupQuerystring' parameter to your query string. 'lookupQuerystring' by default is lng, but you can change it as you want inside the config file.

-User detectors try to find authorized users (that provided by middleware) and grab ‘locale field’ from this user.
+The user detector tries to find an authorized user (provided by middleware) and grab the ‘locale’ field from this user.

-That time you are not able to add your own detector.
-Please contact us if you need that option and we will be happy to help you
+At this time, you are not able to add your own detector.
+Please contact us if you need that option, and we will be happy to help you.

 Configuration

 Please look at the ‘config/i18n.js’ file for all configuration options.
-There are limited amount of options available
+There are a limited number of options available.

-All files in JSON format located on ‘src/locales/{localeCode}/translations.json’
+All files in JSON format are located in ‘src/locales/{localeCode}/translations.json’.

 note

-You can find details documentation about json files on i18next json documentation
+You can find detailed documentation about JSON files in the i18next JSON documentation.

 API

-Framework provides easy integration for controllers.
-You can grab i18n instance with
+The framework provides easy integration for controllers.
+You can grab the i18n instance with:

 req.appInfo.i18n;